 Let’s get right to it!
 First you’ll need a spin bike, also known as a stationary bike or exercise bike.
 If you don’t have one already, check eBay, Craigslist or garage sales.
-Otherwise, there are several models from Sunny Fitness that should work (one, two, three – this last one is small, possibly good for kids or petite adults).
+Otherwise, there are several models from Sunny Fitness that should work.
 Be sure to get one with a chain drive (not belt).

 The next key component is a e-bike hub motor.
 Hub motors come in many different models, front, rear, 24 volt, 36 volt, 48 volt, 350 watt, 500 watt, 1000 watt and so on.
 For this to work, you’ll need a front hub e-bike motor (check eBay if Amazon is out of them), as front hub motors will fit between the typical spin bike front braces.
 You’ll also need to have a disc brake mount on the hub motor.
 More on this in a minute.
 For my build, I went with a 24 volt setup, using a 24 volt motor 500 watt motor.
 You can use a 36 volt brushless gearless front hub motor with disc brake mount if you can’t find the 24 volt variety.